Skip to main content

 Choose your jurisdiction with a fixed evidence grid, not speed anecdotes.
 If a claim is not tied to an official source, mark it provisional and keep it out of the decision memo.

-This source set supports a defensible method, not a payment-regulator ranking.
-From official EU VAT materials, you can verify that national conditions still apply, one registration choice can create lock-in, and ongoing filing obligations create recurring operating load.
+Official EU VAT materials support a defensible method, not a payment-regulator ranking.
+You can verify that national conditions still apply, one registration choice can create lock-in, and ongoing filing obligations create recurring operating load.

 Use this as a structure for payment-license comparisons, but do not treat OSS/VAT registration rules as equivalent to payment-license jurisdiction selection.
 For European Union or European Economic Area comparisons, keep explicit columns for official national guidance, required documentation depth, governance expectations, cross-border operating fit, and unresolved legal questions.